rgeorgia/biblenotes/content/bible-notes/micah.md

 2:4 – 6
 What goes around, comes around.
 Time wounds all heels!

+2:7 The word of the Lord brings good to those who walk uprightly.
+For those who insist on their own way, the word of the Lord is restrictive.

 > 2:9 You wrongly evict widows among my people from their cherished homes.
 You defraud their children of their prized inheritance (NET)

 Here again we have God looking out for the widow and the weak.